 Just look at those ears, aren't they beautiful?

-They're so luxuriously long and pendulous, and so soft and silky to the touch, but unfortunately such beauty comes at a price!
+They're so luxuriously long and pendulous and soft and silky to the touch, but unfortunately such beauty comes at a price!

-Cocker ears need a little care and attention to keep them healthy and free from infection.
+Cocker Spaniel's ears need a little extra care and attention to keep them healthy and free from infection.